-As of December 31, 2016, there were 775 Vitamin Shoppe and Super Supplements retail stores open in the United States and Puerto Rico.
-See "Item 1-Business-Store Counts and Locations" for additional information on the growth in our network of stores for Fiscal 2012 through 2016 and the location of our stores as of December 31, 2016.
-As of December 31, 2016, we leased the property for all of our stores.
+As of December 30, 2017, there were 785 Vitamin Shoppe and Super Supplements retail stores open in the United States and Puerto Rico.
+See "Item 1-Business-Store Counts and Locations" for additional information on our network of stores for Fiscal 2013 through 2017 and the location of our stores as of December 30, 2017.
+As of December 30, 2017, we leased the property for all of our stores.
 We do not believe that any individual store property is material to our financial condition or results of operation, however, more highly populated geographic areas may have a higher concentration of store locations.
-Of the leases for our stores as of December 31, 2016, 30 expire in Fiscal 2017, 95 expire in Fiscal 2018, 107 expire in Fiscal 2019, 95 expire in Fiscal 2020, 94 expire in 2021 and the balance expire in Fiscal 2022 or thereafter.
+Of the leases for our stores as of December 30, 2017, 44 expire in Fiscal 2018, 103 expire in Fiscal 2019, 93 expire in Fiscal 2020, 90 expire in Fiscal 2021, 107 expire in 2022 and the balance expire in Fiscal 2023 or thereafter.
 We have options to extend most of these leases for a minimum of five years.